TizzyT566/ConcurrentPriorityQueueT/README.md

     /// </summary>
     /// <param name="priority">A comparable value to be used as the priority.</param>
     /// <param name="value">The value to be stored into the queue.</param>
-    /// <param name="allowDuplicates">Whether or not to allow adding if an entry with the same priority already exists.</param>
+    /// <param name="allowDuplicates">Whether or not to allow adding duplicate entry.</param>
     /// <returns>true if entry was successfully added to the queue, otherwise false.</returns>
     /// <remarks>This method blocks until the enqueue operation has completed.</remarks>
     public bool TryEnqueue(P priority, V value, bool allowDuplicates = true)